Questions? Contact Beth Smith, Financial Aid Manager Seattle University School of Theology and Ministry 206-296-5338, email@example.com.

 Be a member of a Roman Catholic Canonical Religious Communities or be Roman Catholic Clergy.

-If you would like to apply for this scholarship students must submit a letter from their religious community official verifying the extent of their financial need, as well as fill out this form:
+If you would like to apply for this scholarship students must submit a letter from their religious community official verifying the extent of their financial need, as well as fill out the Clergy App-Cont and turn it in to the School of Theology and Ministry.

 If you’re a dedicated member of the UCC, active in your local church, and responding to a call to ministry, you may be eligible to become a Brown Scholar.
 If you’re a leader in a regional ministry, your organization may be eligible to receive Brown funds to offer continuing education and ministerial support.
 If you’re preparing for international ministry through Wider Church Ministries of the UCC, you may also be eligible for support from The Brown Endowment.
 Click here for more information.